 Study offer for refugees at the Alpen-Adria-Universität Klagenfurt

-In the upcoming winter semester, asylum seekers and recognised refugees have the possibility again to attend courses at AAU as non-degree seeking students.
-Application deadline: 22nd September 2017
+In the upcoming summer semester, asylum seekers and recognised refugees have the possibility again to attend courses at AAU as non-degree seeking students.
+Application deadline: 31st January 2018

 The MORE Project was started by Universities Austria (Uniko) in 2015.
 After a successful first academic year, the MORE Project is now offered at all 21 Austrian public universities in Vienna, Graz, Klagenfurt, Linz, Salzburg and Innsbruck.

 Asylum seekers and recognised refugees have the possibility to attend university courses, expand their knowledge and improve their language skills.
 Through the MORE Project Austrian universities hope to open access to higher education and future perspectives to people with migration background as well as benefit from mutual exchange.